noiseprotocol/noise_spec/noise.md

  * **`DH(keypair, public_key)`**: Executes the Curve25519 DH function (aka
    "X25519" in [@rfc7748]).
 Invalid public key values will produce an output of all zeros.

-Alternatively, implementations are allowed (but not required) to detect such cases and signal an error.
-Signaling errors here does not improve security, but might match the behavior of some software.
+     Alternatively, implementations are allowed to detect inputs that would produce an all-zeros output and signal an error instead.
+This behavior is discouraged because it adds complexity and implementation variance, and does not improve security.
+This behavior is allowed because it might match the behavior of some software.

  * **`DHLEN`** = 32